Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/README.md

 **By Lapide**
+### Note
+> **I stopped development for this project and won't be working on it for a while.
+I'll probably be working on it again sometime!**

+> The reasons why I stopped working was because people stole my entire code and claimed it as their own, lack of motivation and I ran out of ideas.
+But, I still plan on releasing the unobfuscated source code and publishing it on Greasyfork.

+> ***Of course, this project will still stay up for people to use!***

 # TusDino 0.15.1
 TusDino is the most advanced userscript chrome dino cheat with over 40+ cheats and that works on almost any dino game website.
 It was created as a fun project.
 I'll probably work on it whenever I feel like it.